trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 *SCALE: A Comprehensive Modeling and Simulation Suite for Nuclear Safety Analysis and Design*, ORNL/TM-2005/39, Version 6.1, Oak Ridge National Laboratory, Oak Ridge, Tennessee, June 2011.
 Available from Radiation Safety Information Computational Center at Oak Ridge National Laboratory as CCC-785.  http://scale.ornl.gov/

-..
-ToDo: Edited and spell-checked up to here on 4/30/2014!

 TriBITS Detailed Reference Documentation
 ========================================

-The following subsections contain detailed reference documentation for the various TriBITS variables and functions and macros that are used by TriBITS.
+The following subsections contain detailed reference documentation for the various TriBITS variables, functions, and macros that are used by TriBITS projects that `TriBITS Project Developers`_ need to know about.
+Variables, functions and macros that are used only internally in TriBITS are generally not documented here (see the TriBITS ``*.cmake`` source files).

 TriBITS Global Project Settings